statamic/eloquent-driver/README.md

 ## Configuration

 The configuration file (`statamic.eloquent_driver`) allows you to choose which repositories you want to be driven by eloquent.
-By default, all are selected, but if you want to opt out simple change `driver` from `eloquent` to `file`.
+By default, all are selected, but if you want to opt out simply change `driver` from `eloquent` to `file` for that repository.

 You may also specify your own models for each respository, should you wish to use something different from the one provided.